billfitzgerald/infosec-primer/testing_scenarios.md

 ### E6.3.1 Encryption and Transport Layer Security

 Perhaps the most important protection for passwords is safeguarding them as they are sent from the browser when the user logs in.
-See Section E2 [Encryption and Transport Layer Security](#h.testing-tls) for detailed information on how to test an application's transport layer security practices.
-Issues with encryption and transport layer security can pose serious risks to the integrity of an application, which include compromised user passwords.
+See Section E2 [Encryption and Transport Layer Security](#h.testing-tls) for detailed information on how to test an application's Transport Layer Security practices.
+Issues with encryption and Transport Layer Security can pose serious risks to the integrity of an application, which include compromised user passwords.

 ### E6.3.2 Recovering Lost Passwords